HEP-FCC/fcc-tutorials/fast-sim-and-analysis/FCCAnalysesProblemsAndSolutions.md

 | PDG ID  | `get_pdg(object)`  | `MCParticle` |

-If you want to add your own function have a look at the [Writing your own function](#writing-your-own-function) section on this page.
+If you want to add your own function have a look at the [Writing a new function](#writing-a-new-function) section on this page.

 For the name of the object, in principle the names of the EDM4HEP collections are used - photons, muons and electrons are an exception where a few extra steps are required, as shown in the example here.